-The reason a blood test is used to diagnose what is gestational diabetes is because the diagnosis is based on blood sugar results and not symptoms.
-Only in rare cases are there symptoms (fatigue, increased urination, blurred vision etc.).
+The reason a blood test is used to diagnose what is gestational diabetes is that the diagnosis is based on blood sugar results and not symptoms.
+Only in rare cases are there symptoms (fatigue, increased urination, blurred vision, etc.).

 In 1964, Dr. John B. O’Sullivan, at the NIH, developed a screening test for what is now known as gestational diabetes.
 The test was developed once it was determined that abnormal carbohydrate metabolism occurred during pregnancy.
 This alteration in carbohydrate metabolism was also found to be associated with higher birth weights and perinatal complications.

 What about individuals with diabetes or risk factors for diabetes?

 Before any further discussion about … What is gestational diabetes? …. it is important to address those with a diagnosis of diabetes or those who have risk factors for preexisting diabetes.